commercetools/sphere-product-type-json-generator/README.md

 Please find some example CSV files in the folder `data` folder.

-White the resulting JSON files you can simply run the following curl command to create the product type in your SPHERE.IO project.
+The resulting JSON files can be used to run the curl command to create the product type(s) in your SPHERE.IO project.
 ```bash
 curl -H "Authorization: Bearer XyZ" -X POST -d @product-type-<name>.json https://api.sphere.io/<your-project-key>/product-types
 ```